-As the high-roller set alongside wannabe tycoons and hipsters from nearby Hong Kong converge in Macau to live the highlife, there are some of us who would like to get in on the action but without having to break the piggy bank.
-Macau, arguably rated as the world’s largest gambling hub, does have its secret treasures.
+As the high-roller set alongside wannabe tycoons and hipsters from nearby Hong Kong converge in Macau to live the high life, there are some of us who would like to get in on the action but without having to break the piggy bank.
+Macau, arguably rated as the world’s largest gambling hub, does have lots of places to visit and many secret treasures.
 Thankfully, Macau offers experiences for savvy budget conscious visitors.
 Here are 10 ways to explore Macau on a budget.

 Macau Tourism also offers eight suggested independent tour itineraries from their website.
 From this list, I liked the ‘Footsteps in the Historic Centre’ self-guided tour.

 The map itself has cool pop-ups with notable descriptions.

 One of the favourite discoveries on this enjoyable, easy walk was a stop to see the Opium House, a fabulous 19th-century architectural piece that has withstood the testaments of time.

 You don’t need to have the coffers of a Ming Dynasty Chinese Emperor or a 17th-century Portuguese explorer to eat like royalty.

 Macau is a foodie haven with delectable stashes of bakery shops, snack stops, and other budget-friendly eateries.

 I liked munching on the crunchy peanut and ginger candy at Koi Kei Bakery near the St. Paul Ruins and hanging out by the foodie street vendors then switching over to Dasanba Street for some more Macanese snacks.